 4> consider a candidate NR sidelink U2N Relay UE for which SD-RSRP exceeds sl-RSRP-Thresh by sl-HystMin has met the AS criteria;

+3> if the UE detects any suitable NR sidelink U2N Relay UE(s):

 4> consider one of the available suitable NR sidelink U2N relay UE(s) can be selected;

 NOTE 2: A candidate NR sidelink U2N Relay UE which meets all AS layer criteria defined in 5.8.15.3 and higher layer criteria defined in TS 23.304 [65] can be regarded as suitable NR sidelink U2N Relay UE by the NR sidelink U2N Remote UE.
 If multiple suitable NR sidelink U2N Relay UEs are available, it is up to Remote UE implementation to choose one NR sidelink U2N Relay UE.
 The details of the interaction with upper layers are up to UE implementation.